espressif/esp-adf/README.md

 ESP-ADF supports development of audio applications for the Espressif Systems [ESP32](https://espressif.com/en/products/hardware/esp32/overview) chip in the most comprehensive way.
 With ESP-ADF, you can easily add features, develop audio applications from simple to complex:
 - Music player or recorder supports audio formats such as MP3, AAC, WAV, OGG, AMR, SPEEX ...
 - Play music from sources: HTTP, SDCARD, Bluetooth A2DP/HFP
-- Intergrate Media services such as: DLNA, Wechat ..
+- Integrate Media services such as: DLNA, Wechat ..
 - Internet Radio
 - Voice recognition and integration with online services such as Alexa, DuerOS, ...